- Code BIOL6205

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week and computer practicals; total workload ~ 45 contact hours in semester.
+WorkloadThree lectures per week and one tutorial per week for most weeks ~ 45 contact hours in semester.
 In addition, the course requires substantial number of self-assigned (i.e. non-contact) hours.

 Requisite and Incompatibility